 During the lease term in Mount Vernon

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Mount Vernon, the renter must allow us to go into the rental home.
-Some justifiable reasons to go into rental property are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Mount Vernon, the tenant must allow us to enter the rental.
+Some valid reasons to access rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Mount Vernon.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental home.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Mount Vernon.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful source for landlords in Mount Vernon
+a free reference for rental investors in Mount Vernon

 - Collections and evictions